 Treatment recommendations can include nutrition & lifestyle changes, supplements, IV therapy, hydrotherapy and botanical medicine.
 I will utilize all the tools at my disposal to help you achieve your optimal health.

-Around town, I like checking out new restaurants or hanging out at book and art stores.
-At home, you might find me developing new skills like learning new recipes in the kitchen, learning languages, hula hooping, knitting, etc. More often than not I’m also watching a Korean Drama with the occasional Taiwanese and Japanese Drama thrown into the mix. ^_^ If you haven’t watched one, you don’t know what you’re missing!
+Around town, I like checking out new restaurants or hanging out at health food, book and art stores.
+If you’re a member of the YMCA you might find me there sweating it up.
+At home, you’ll find me developing new skills like learning new recipes in the kitchen, learning languages, hula hooping, knitting, etc. More often than not I’m also watching a Korean drama with the occasional Taiwanese and Japanese drama thrown into the mix. ^_^ If you haven’t watched one, you don’t know what you’re missing!

 This website is for informational purposes only.
-It is not meant to be a primary source for health care or to substitute for a licensed medical professional.
-Consult your primary care physician before making any lifestyle changes to ensure what you want to do is safe for your health.
+It is not meant to be a primary source of health care or to substitute for a licensed medical professional.
+Consult your primary care physician before making any lifestyle changes to ensure that what you’re doing is safe for your health.
 Contact your primary care physician and/or your naturopathic doctor with questions or concerns about any of the health topics found within this website.